Krystal Gabel: Social justice

 In the 2018 Nebraska governor race, Gabel said government is meant to be run by the people, not the elite.
 She said, “The office of governor was designed to seat a common Nebraskan.”
 Gabel ran her campaign on a budget less than $5,000.
 Ricketts reported raising $600,000 to run his campaign, and $1.7 million cash fund.
 Gabel's platform included building a Beginning Farmers program for individuals, families, small businesses, ranchers, farmers.

 Personal life

 Gabel, who graduated from Akron–Westfield Senior High School at age 17, and holds a degree in writing from Briar Cliff University in Sioux City, Iowa, operated a free community garden in South Omaha, Nebraska.
-She is national chairperson of the Legal Marijuana Now Party.

 Gabel grew up in Akron, Iowa, lived in Nebraska during the 2010s, and moved to Colorado in 2020.

 Political candidacy

 Gabel has run several times for various offices, including: